-Introduction to Gradle Plugins
+Introduction to Gradle and Kotlin

-Why Kotlin?
+Why Gradle and Kotlin?

-Setting Up Your Environment
+Setting Up the Environment

 Before diving into plugin development, ensure you have the necessary tools installed: